sopra-the-endboss/laser-chad-fullstack/backend/cart/README.md

 # cart

 This is the backendservice that implements the shopping cart logic.
-A cart consists of a unique `userId` which identifies the "owner" of the cart and a set of products which are currently in the cart.
+A cart consists of a unique `user_id` which identifies the "owner" of the cart and a set of products which are currently in the cart.
 The products is an array of objects `product_id [str]` : `quantity [number]`

 ## API